Battle Spirits: Saikyou Ginga Ultimate Zero: Characters

-A space pirate famed throughout the galaxy.
+A beautiful space pirate famed throughout the galaxy.
 Searching for the Ultimate Battle Spirits, Eris travels through space in The Venus (ヴィーナス号, Vīnasu gou).
 She has a strong sense of justice and battles against criminals to regain stolen items, which earns her the admiration of many.
 Her father had a rivalry with Davil April, leading her to challenge Laila.
 Eris has no interest in romance, claiming that her love is the sea of space.
 She is called by Ultimate-Saviour and led to Chocola despite initially not having an Ultimate symbol.
 Later she takes Miroku's former spot as one of the main pilots of the Treasure Ship.
 Eris has two battle forms, yellow and red.

 Eris' mini dragon partner.
 Chocola is hatched after Eris battles Rukinos.
 She refers to herself as a lady, though is rather childish.
 She is overly fond of chocolate and all things sweet.
 Chocola transforms into the spirit card Chocodra when Eris battles, later evolving into Ultimate-Chocodra.

 A space pirate and Eris' subordinate.

 A space pirate and Eris' subordinate.
 The youngest of 10 siblings.
+She is also friends with Rikuto and gifts him Nijinoko.

 There are about 30 other unnamed crewmembers aboard The Venus with minor speaking roles.